EinarElen/prototype-geometry/README.md

     [materials.gdml](./materials.gdml)
 -   `<auxiliary>` allows us to add any other kind of information that is used by the simulation, such as defining if a volume is supposed to be a sensitive element or how the volume should be visualized by default.
-Most auxiliary tags will be references to groups of properties defined in [[\*User information][User information]].
+Most auxiliary tags will be references to groups of properties defined in [User information](#orgf1ba2d9).

 -   `<physvol>` any daughter volumes that are to be placed within the logical volume, see [Physical volumes](#org39199a2)